BS Degree - Code #1452

 A laptop computer is required for students entering the architectural technology program.
 See laptop specifications at www.alfredstate.edu/academics/programs/laptop-required-curriculums.

 The AAS and BS in Architectural Technology and the BArch have shared course work in the first two years, while the BS and BArch have some shared course work in the third and fourth years.
-Because of this alignment, the AAS and BS in Architectural Technology are required to meet the same NAAB ‘Student Performance Criteria’ that apply to the BArch program that was found ‘eligible for candidacy’ by the NAAB on April 30, 2013, and scheduled for the ‘initial candidacy’ visit for Spring 2014.
+Because of this alignment, the AAS and BS in Architectural Technology are required to meet the same NAAB ‘Student Performance Criteria’ that apply to the BArch program (which was found ‘eligible for candidacy’ by the NAAB on April 30, 2013, and, following the March 2014 ‘initial candidacy’ visit, anticipates being awarded 'initial candidacy' status in Summer 2014).
 These Student Performance Criteria are laid out on pp. 21-25 of the 2009 Conditions for Accreditation by the NAAB.
 The full text, as well as the NAAB 2012 Procedures for Accreditation, Amended, may be found at http://www.naab.org/documents/home_origin.aspx?path=Public+Documents.
 See also ‘EDUCATIONAL REALMS & STUDENT PERFORMANCE CRITERIA’ in the catalog entry for the BArch Program.

 The facilities consist of four laptop-ready, 20-station freshman/sophomore studios, and three advanced 15-station "imaging" studios for the junior and senior level.
 Peripheral devices such as scanners, color printers/plotters, and digital camera equipment are available.
-A School-wide 3D Printing Fabrication Laboratory is in preparation.
+A School-wide 3D Printing Fabrication Laboratory is also available.
 Baccalaureate students have 24-hour access to studios.

 Articulation agreements for some courses in this program are in place with: